noonecoder93/ProfitLib/README.md

-This does the work of websites such as CoinChoose and CoinWarz, only with data obtained directly from coin daemons under your control (and from Cryptsy, which provides exchange-rate data).
+This does the work of websites such as CoinChoose and CoinWarz, only with data obtained directly from coin daemons under your control (and from the exchanges you select, which provide exchange-rate data).

+Exchange information is available from your choice of Cryptsy, Bittrex, Coins-E, and C-CEX.

 The constructor takes two dictionaries for configuration;
 daemon_config_example.json and exchange_config_example.json provide examples